 The climate change movement is meant to protect all people without exception, but there is barely anyone representing the interests of those who are most likely to suffer from the effects of it.

-Further proof of this problem can be seen on social media—the slightest interest shown in the climate movement will fill your Instagram feed with primarily white eco-influencers.
-Ranked by a keyword-based algorithm, Onalytica’s list of Top 100 Environmentally Sustainability Influencers shows that a majority of these personalities are white activists—Bloomberg, Greta Thunberg and Ed Marky are among the top five.
+Further proof of this problem can be seen on social media — the slightest interest shown in the climate movement will fill your Instagram feed with primarily white eco-influencers.
+Ranked by a keyword-based algorithm, Onalytica’s list of Top 100 Environmentally Sustainability Influencers shows that a majority of these personalities are white activists — Bloomberg, Greta Thunberg and Ed Marky are among the top five.

-This abysmal lack of minority representation is alarming because it’s poor people of color who end up bearing the largest share of climate change’s burden.
+This abysmal lack of diversity is alarming because it’s poor people of color who end up bearing the largest share of climate change’s burden.
 Take plastic waste as an example.
 The issue only came into the global limelight after we uncovered its irreversible impact on marine wildlife.
 Over 50 million informal waste workers across the developing world (like the Dalits in India) have been struggling to deal with the plastic problem for decades.
 Where was our call for action then?
-Advocating climate change action to save our whales and turtles is a privilege many can’t afford and it’s time we come to terms with it.
+Advocating climate change action to save our whales and turtles is a privilege many can’t afford, and it’s time we come to terms with it.

 By this point, we all know that the vast majority of plastic waste generated by the West is exported to Asia, but while Indian waste pickers deal with the load of American leftovers, sustainability panels are studded with those who have never learned the true human impact of our consumption.
 The climate change movement is meant to protect all people without exception, but there is barely anyone representing the interests of those who are most likely to suffer from the effects of it.

 It wasn’t long before we zeroed in on informal recycling, the second most universal source of employment among the urban poor worldwide.
-Shanghai, Cairo, Mumbai, Jakarta, Nairobi—this phenomenon spreads across the developing world, where a vibrant informal workforce recognize the value in picking up where we had left off and handling the mess we create every day.
+Shanghai, Cairo, Mumbai, Jakarta, Nairobi — this phenomenon spreads across the developing world, where a vibrant informal workforce recognize the value in picking up where we had left off and handling the mess we create every day.
 Even when most of these workers cannot afford proper homes or an actual education, they treated our waste as their gold and learned the ins and outs of it as a material.

-The Reality Seat will force us to take off our blindfolds of privilege and see the harsh reality for what it is—children in Malaysia forced to segregate our exported trash instead of getting a quality education, coastal families who don’t make enough to put bread on the table due to overfishing, and all the marginalized communities in between who are the most vulnerable to the consequences of a one-sided movement today.
+The Reality Seat will force us to take off our blindfolds of privilege and see the harsh reality for what it is — children in Malaysia forced to segregate our exported trash instead of getting a quality education, coastal families who don’t make enough to put bread on the table due to overfishing, and all the marginalized communities in between who are the most vulnerable to the consequences of a one-sided movement today.

 So, why don’t they have a seat at the table?
 What good is a movement against climate change if it doesn’t include those most crippled by it, yet most capable of solving it?
 When communities of color lose their voices, we lose knowledge.
 Unless minority activists are in the room to represent the interests of people of color, they will always be forgotten.
-Until they are given the recognition they deserve, our movement for environmental conservation will always fall short of achieving its ultimate goal—preventing our planet from demise.
+Until they are given the recognition they deserve, our movement for environmental conservation will always fall short of achieving its ultimate goal — preventing our planet from demise.

 Beyond being victims of climate change, marginalized communities of color also offer viable solutions often ignored by the global discourse.
 When my co-founders and I started rePurpose as college students, we set out to create a global platform to reduce waste, revive lives and restore balance.
 Instead of looking to technical environmental emissions data, we found our entry point to the issue by asking ourselves an entirely different question: “How do we double the income of 10 million people living in poverty worldwide?”

 Instead of just crying about the problem, we come with solutions.
 We demand that all international environmental non-profits, multilateral initiatives and intergovernmental agencies introduce a “Reality Seat” to their board of directors.
 In other words, we demand they introduce diversity.

 The Reality Seat would be occupied by a person of color below 35 years old who represents the concerns of an affected community linked to the primary environmental issue that the given organization has set out to alleviate.